Personal and Professional Cyber Security Tips

 Links and Attachments

 Hackers can easily access your data or transmit a virus to your computer through a simple web link or attachment.
 You should never click a link in an email or text from a suspicious user.
 If your email has a setting that automatically downloads attachments, make sure to disable it.
 You should also be weary of ads on websites, even on reputable ones.
-Pop-ups or banner ads are another easy ways hackers can gain access to your computer and its data.
+Pop-ups or banner ads are other easy ways hackers can gain access to your computer and its data.

 Make sure to install antivirus and anti-spyware software on all of your computers.
 But remember, installing the software is not enough!
 Vendors frequently come out with updates that fill gaps in previous versions of the software; make sure to regularly update the software as new versions become available.
 Not sure where to start?
 PC Mag has a great list of the best security software to purchase in 2016

 Make sure your wifi network is hidden and that it requires a password.
 Encrypt your wireless signals to ensure that people outside of your home or business do not have access to your network.
 Remember, if someone is able to use your wifi, they’re not only slowing down your signal, they can also access the data you are transmitting!

 Although smart home apps and gadgets can make your life easier, they may also be making you more vulnerable to cyber attacks.
 Hackers are increasingly finding ways to access personal data through ‘Internet of Things’ devices, or devices that are connected to the internet.
 Cyber experts have already found ways to access information like passwords, viewing history, and personal photos through smart TVs, and warn that it is only a matter of time before hackers begin using the same techniques.
 Manufacturers of these connected devices are responding to these threats by increasing security on these apps and gadgets, but consumers should be aware of the cyber threats associated with this new technology.